 Afterwards, Mr Molla pointed out the priorities of Bangladesh in this context.
-Bangladesh, a strategic hub for the Bay of Bengal, has its own policy for navigating through the latest developments in the Indo-Pacific.
-He said that Bangladesh prioritises its economic development and aims to become a developed nation by 2041.
+Bangladesh, a Strategic hub for the Bay of Bengal, has its own policy for navigating through the latest developments in the Indo-Pacific.
+He said Bangladesh prioritises its economic development and aims to become a developed nation by 2041.
 It is imperative for Bangladesh to have a secure and stable Indo-pacific for the objective.
 He mentioned that Bangladesh has two broad policies for its foreign affairs.
 One, the preservation of sovereignty, and two, the quest for securing resources for its continued economic development and welfare.
 The first one comes from the need to secure enough strategic autonomy to choose its own policy.
-In contrast, the second one marks the quest for resources through trade, aid, FDI, remittances, and export diversification.
+In contrast, the second one marks the quest for resources through trade, aid, investment, FDI, remittances, and export diversification.
 Bangladesh prioritises multilateralism, aiming to engage with countries based on mutual trust and benefits.
-Quoting to Prime Minister Sheikh Hasina regarding Bangladesh's priority, he said, "Any initiative in the Indo-Pacific should include the creation of an environment of peace, harmony, and stability of all countries, should focus on all aspects of sustainable development, engage countries based on mutual trust and mutual respect for mutual benefit, focus on wealth creation for all where development must be inclusive, and lastly, create fair competition, not rivalries."
-Mr Molla referred to Bangladesh's Foreign Minister, Dr A K Abdul Momen, and said that Bangladesh wants to see an open, free, peaceful, and inclusive Indian Ocean instead of any single country or group's domination in the region.
+Then he said Bangladesh's priority is, as Prime Minister Sheikh Hasina said, "any initiative in the Indo-Pacific should include the creation of an environment of peace, harmony, and stability of all countries, should focus on all aspects of sustainable development, engage countries based on mutual trust and mutual respect for mutual benefit, focus on wealth creation for all where development must be inclusive, and lastly, create fair competition, not rivalries."
+He highlighted that Bangladesh's Foreign Minister, Dr AK Abdul Momen, reiterated that Bangladesh wants to see an open, free, peaceful, and inclusive Indian Ocean instead of any single country or group's domination in the region.
 Bangladesh also supports the peaceful resolution of disputes, de-escalation of conflicts, and strengthening confidence-building measures in the region.
 He mentioned another important priority for Bangladesh is investment and infrastructure development.
 The region needs more investment in infrastructural development.
 Strengthening cooperation in infrastructural initiatives will benefit all by increasing the efficiency and sustainability of projects and enhancing regional economic growth.
-He said infrastructure-driven economic development has been the thorn for many of Bangladesh's South Asian neighbours like Sri Lanka, Pakistan and most recently, Nepal.
-The goal to be a developed nation by 2041, needs more trade and infrastructural investment.

-Mr Molla highlighted Bangladesh's priority of addressing climate change.
+He said infrastructuredriven economic development has been the thorn for many of Bangladesh's South Asian neighbours like Sri Lanka, Pakistan and most recently, Nepal.
+The goal to be a developed nation by 2041, needs trade and infrastructural investment to achieve.
+He also highlighted Bangladesh's Priority of addressing climate change.
 Many littoral and small island countries are threatened by climate change.
 Cooperation in climate change is one of the key priorities of the region.
 Many of the littorals of the region and small island countries are at threat of sea level rise and climate disasters.
 The region demands that regional and global powers cooperate in addressing the climate issue and support the voice of the climate-vulnerable countries of the region.
-He mentioned that the Indo-Pacific region needs enhanced maritime cooperation.
-As maritime safety and security remain an area of concern in the Indo-Pacific region, a vast integrated maritime space is bound by trade and shipping connectivity.
+He mentioned the Indo-Pacific region needs enhanced maritime cooperation.
+As Maritime safety and security remain an area of concern in the Indo-Pacific region, a vast integrated maritime space bound by trade and shipping connectivity.
 Bangladesh also prioritises cooperation in the maritime domain to tackle both traditional and non-traditional security issues.
-He also emphasised the importance of food security, peaceful repatriation of the Rohingya crisis and ensuring the supply of energy resources to meet the energy demand.
-Another major priority area for Bangladesh is defence cooperation, exercise and training; bilateral and multilateral trust building and interoperability among the armies of the region.
+He also emphasised the importance of food security, Peaceful repatriation of the Rohingya crisis and ensuring the supply of energy resources to meet the energy demand.
+Another major priority area for Bangladesh is Defence Cooperation: Exercise and training; bilateral and multilateral trust building and interoperability among the armies of the region.
 Mr Molla concluded his presentation by reiterating that Bangladesh promotes multilateralism to find a peaceful and sustainable solution to the region's problems and wants to see an open, free, peaceful and inclusive Indo-Pacific region.